FloatingArrayDesign/MoorDyn/docs/usage.rst

 which are coupled with multiple turbines, an additional farm-level MoorDyn instance has been added.
 This MoorDyn instance is not associated with any turbine but instead is called at a higher level by FAST.Farm.
-Attachments to different turbines within this farm-level MoorDyn instance are handled by specifying "TurbineN" as the type for any connections that are attached to a turbine, where "N" is the specific turbine number as listed in the FAST.Farm input file.
+Attachments to different turbines within this farm-level MoorDyn instance are handled by specifying "TurbineN" as the type for any points that are attached to a turbine, where "N" is the specific turbine number as listed in the FAST.Farm input file.

 MoorDyn Input File
 ^^^^^^^^^^^^^^^^^^

-The following input file excerpt shows how connections can be specified as attached to specific turbines (turbines 3 and 4 in this example).
-When a connection has "TurbineN" as its type, it acts similarly to a "Vessel" type, where the X/Y/Z inputs specify the relative location of the fairlead on the platform.
-In the farm-level MoorDyn input file, "Vessel" connection types cannot be used because it is ambiguous which turbine they attach to.
+The following input file excerpt shows how points can be specified as attached to specific turbines (turbines 3 and 4 in this example).
+When a point has "TurbineN" as its type, it acts similarly to a "Vessel" type, where the X/Y/Z inputs specify the relative location of the fairlead on the platform.
+In the farm-level MoorDyn input file, "Vessel" point types cannot be used because it is ambiguous which turbine they attach to.

 .. code-block:: none
  :emphasize-lines: 5,6,12